 ISS obtains TSR and all financial data in the Compensation Profile from Standard & Poor's Compustat and Research Insight.
-Here is a link to their data dictionary.
+Please refer to the Company Financials FAQ and data definitions.

 10. How does Compustat calculate a company's TSRs and financial/operational measures?